Nursing Assistant Registry

 Candidates may contact MDH Nurse Aide Registry at email@example.com with additional questions, concerns or other feedback.

-Each state convenes a group of experts, called a Test Advisory Panel (TAP), which includes teachers and instructors that teach the nurse aide program curriculum to choose which questions appear on the test.
+Each state convenes a group of experts, called a Test Advisory Panel (TAP), which includes teachers and instructors that teach the nurse aide program curriculum along with providers, educators, and experts in cultural diversity to choose which questions appear on the test.

-The Minnesota TAP consisted of 24 teachers and instructors; they chose the questions that are included on the Minnesota Nurse Aide Test based on a review of several Minnesota nurse aide program curricula.
+The Minnesota TAP chose the questions that are included on the Minnesota Nurse Aide Test based on a review of several Minnesota nurse aide program curricula.

 Each question is graded for difficulty on a scale of 0-1 based on a statistical calculation, a lower score indicates a more difficult question.
 A difficulty value less than 0.25 means that very few test takers answer the question correctly.
 Conversely, a difficulty value greater than 0.97 indicates that very few test takers ever miss the question.